eye-division/jeniross/_gallery/artist-books.md

 title: Other Media
 description_markdown: >-
   Jeni is fascinated by pure colour and how colours interact with each other.
-  She&nbsp; explores this in her work on paper as part of the creative process.
+  She&nbsp; explores this in her paintings and design work on paper as part of the creative process.
 Sometimes these are&nbsp; developed further and translated into a textile, others stand as pieces in their own right. &nbsp;

   Jeni uses cut and torn paper collages as a starting point for many of her